 Emetophilia is not the same as bulimia nervosa, an eating disorder characterized by binge-eating and self-induced vomiting.
 (However, there is at least one documented story of a bulimic female who inadvertently turned on her emetophiliac boyfriend.)

 Naturally, since vomiting and eating go hand in hand, some folks connect it to feeder fetishes.
 Others have drawn comparisons between rainbow showers and other sorts of sexual humiliation “panic” or “desperation” fetishes like the Japanese “omorashi” fetish of having a full bladder and self-wetting.
 Both share features of intense physical discomfort, emotional distress, eventual release and feelings of vulnerability, humiliation and relief.

 The Psychology: Freud reportedly described vomiting as “a substitute for moral and physical disgust.”
 In other words, he saw it as a sublimated form of emotional release caused by extreme rejection of something internal or external.
 Sadly, few psychological studies exist to test his idea.

 Nevertheless, interviews published in 1982 by American psychiatrist Robert Stoller said that emetophiliacs commonly experienced a sexually charged vomiting incident early in their childhoods: one fetishist, for instance, experienced unintentional vaginal stimulation when a concerned adult tried to comfort her after puking.

 And never underestimate the power of humiliation.
 It stimulates the brain regions associated with physical pain, giving vomit bottoms the satisfaction of submissive masochism and tops the delights of dominant sadism.
 The humiliation can serve as a means of ego-reduction (self-humbling) or a way to release sexual inhibitions.
-Plus, sharing a taboo fetish can also provide intense erotic pleasure all in itself.
+Plus, sharing unusual fetishes like this can also provide intense erotic pleasure all in itself.